 Qijin Main Swimming Area 旗津海水浴場

-At the end of the old street you will run into a fountain that sits in front of the beach.
-This is a popular spot for toddlers to play.
+At the end of the old street, there was a fountain that sat in front of the beach.
+This was a popular spot for toddlers to play.
+However now it has been replaced by a big statue.

 A sea full of swimmers and surfers.
 The water here is kind of murky, but the beach is clean.